chinmobi/gin-mvc/README.md

 go build -v
 ./<your-project-name>
 ```
-<br/>The web server is listening at `8080` port as default, use `http://localhost:8080/` to access the web server.
+The web server is listening at `8080` port as default, use `http://localhost:8080/` to access the web server.
 <br/>Use `Ctrl+C` to exit the web server.
 <br/>Use `go clean` to clean the built objects.
 <br/>Use `make` to build more complex targets.